hanzongxi/RSIQA/README.md

 A1: Our purpose is to benchmark the quality of night-time photos of smartphones.
 So, from the very begining, we choose scenes that can be used to test three capabilities of cameras, as explained in Section 3.1.

 Q2: Why set the quality score of six anchors to 100, 80, 60, 40, 20, 0.
-It seems so subjective.
+It seems so abosulte and subjective.

 A2: Setting 100 to 99, 80 to 81 is totally fine.
 First, MOS is obtained from the average opinion, it has no standard answer.